 The man in the photograph

 After the photo was published, Max Alpert received several letters of people who had recognised their lost relative in the photo.
 They were all wrong.
-It was only in May 1965, on the 20th anniversary of the Victory Day that Evdokia Eremenko positively identified his husband on the front page of the commemorative WW2 issue of Pravda.
+It was only in May 1965, on the 20th anniversary of the Victory Day that Evdokia Eremenko positively identified his husband on the front page of the commemorative World War II issue of Pravda.

 It was confirmed by a joint investigation by the Komsomolskaya Pravda and administration of Lugansk oblast that the man in the photo was indeed his husband Alexey Eremenko (1906-1942), a political commissar of the 220th Rifle Regiment.